Kaydooo/Webserv_42/README.md

 <Message Body>
 ```

 The status line consists of three parts: the HTTP version, the status code, and the reason phrase.
 The status code indicates the result of the request, such as 200 OK (successful) or 404 Not Found (resource not found).
 The reason phrase is a short description of the status code.
+Following is a very brief summary of what a status code denotes:

+__1xx__ indicates an informational message only

+__2xx__ indicates success of some kind

+__3xx__ redirects the client to another URL

+__4xx__ indicates an error on the client's part

+__5xx__ indicates an error on the server's part

 Headers contain additional information about the response, such as the type and size of the content being returned.
 The message body contains the actual content of the response, such as the HTML code for a webpage.

 ## HTTP Methods
 |Method|Description|Possible Body|